Is a graduate of Human Resource Development Management. An office-based staff during weekdays. A writer on the side.

 3. Doodle.
 You don't have to be a pro in order to try.
 Use those pens and bring out the artist in you.
 If you are stuck at home without any way to acquire art materials, then try digital drawing.
 It's free and all you have to do is to download apps like Autodesk Sketchbook and Adobe Illustrator.
 You can just use your finger as a pen to draw or if you have a laptop at home, try installing the app, and use your mouse as a pen instead.

 6. Learn a new language.
-Apps like Duolingo let you learn a language for free.
+An app like Duolingo lets you learn a language for free.
 If you want to improve your English pronunciation, ELSA is worth a try.

 7. Write about what's on your mind.
 Try writing poems, essays, or even novels if you think you have a lot of time and an overload of creative juices.
 Who knows?
 The things you do for fun today might be something you do for a living in the future.